jkbgbr/simplesi/README.md

 It schratches somewhat the itch that most such packages are quite slow.
 Also, this module was made with apps in head rather than interactive use (e.g. jupyter).

 Compared to forallpeople:
-- faster
+- faster - I measured ~3-4x speedup but YMMW.
 - the concept of environments is adapted with changes.
   - SI and non-SI units are in separated environments; environment definitions are otherwise similar to forallpeople
-  - loading multiple environments is allowed, hence mixing e.g. US customary and SI units is possible
+  - loading multiple environments is allowed, hence mixing e.g. US customary and SI units is still possible
-- more robust operations, e.g. between scalar and Physical - no more ambiguous additions
+- more robust operations, e.g. between a scalar and a Physical - no more ambiguous additions
-- modified, probably more intuitive behavior of printing
+- modified, maybe more intuitive behavior of printing
 - user-defined environment behaviour
   - exception handling print or raise for interactive or app use cases
   - number of significant digits for print can be set
   - user-defined preferred units can be defined for printing to reduce broilerplate code

-Compared to pint - skipping it, not a fair comparison.
+Compared to [pint](https://github.com/hgrecco/pint) - just kidding, not a fair comparison.

 Some features of forallpeople e.g. prefixes, html and latex printing are not implemented.
 Weaknesses like handling °C and K units remain.
+The simple approach implemented allows for SI and non-SI units, with the resctriction of not being able to use "shifted" units like °C and °F (though one can misuse K for °C).
+Also, forget any non-linear units like dB, there is obviously no support for value uncertainities and a bunch of other stuff pint excels at.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>